-Researchers studying personnel or students in the Minot School District, must also complete an IRB research protocol contained in the document entitled, "Agreement Between Minot State University and the Minot Public School District Jointly Conducted Research."
-The research protocol, which is part of the IRB material, must be approved by Minot State University's Institutional Review Board and signed by the IRB chair and the Superintendent of the Minot School District prior to implementation of the research.
+Researchers studying personnel or students in the Minot School District, must also complete an IRB research application must contain Approval from the appropriate Assistant Superintendent and the Principle of the school or schools the research will be conducted at.
+The research application, which is part of the IRB material, must be approved by Minot State University's Institutional Review Board and signed by the IRB chair and the Superintendent of the Minot School District prior to implementation of the research.
+Researchers studying personnel or students outside of the Minot School District are encouraged to contact the appropriate School District to follow the procedures they require.
+The Minot State University IRB requires a minimum of Principle Approval, in the form of a signed letter of approval, from schools outside the Minot School District.